sebastka/endlessh/README.md

 ```
 # The port on which to listen for new SSH connections.
 Port 2222

+# The interface on which to listen for new SSH connections.
+Interface lo0

 # The endless banner is sent one line at a time.
 This is the delay
 # in milliseconds between individual lines.